zwang695/alexa-skills-list/README.md

 *Alexa, launch Yeti Hunt Game*

-Hunt the Yeti is an interpretation of the game Hunt The Wumpus.
+Hunt the Yeti (or Yeti Hunt) is an interpretation of the game Hunt The Wumpus.
 You guide a hunter through a dark cave using your other senses to defeat a Yeti.

 ***